mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

 								 "DejaVu Sans" };
 ```

+I've also added \`DejaVu Sans\` to the fonts array because, sometimes, the emojis where being displayed
+with a little box or square next to them, this was a quick solution.

 After you setup the font you need to remove or comment a chunk of code
 from drw.c, a file located in the root of the folder where dwm source
 code resides, between lines 136-150 there is a function named IsCol, you
-need to remove it or comment it.
+need to remove it or comment it, since this causes dwm to crash sometimes.

-Finally you can recompile dwm and you will get emoji support.
-Sometimes
+Finally you can recompile dwm and, if everything went fine, you will get emoji support.
-even though you made all this procedure you still get boxes insted of
-the proper emoji, I solved this by adding another font name in the
-fonts array, like a fallback font.

 ### Patches in dwm